netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Disjointness {#disjointness}

-For FT, paths are more interesting if they are disjoint.
+For Fault Tolerance scenarios, paths are more interesting if they are disjoint.
-For BW, paths should mostly be disjunct, but overlap is acceptable if the overlapping links have high BW available (see
+For High Bandwidth scenarios, paths should be mostly disjunct, but overlap is acceptable if the overlapping links have high bandwidth available (see bottleneck}}).
-{{bottleneck}}).

-For LAT and EVA, path disjointness is less important.

-**TODO** Discuss link level, router level and AS level path disjunctness.

-## Path Metadata {#metadata-benefit}

-SCION paths have associated metadata with latency and bandwidth information.
-The values represent best case values and tend to be updated rarely, for example every few hours (depending on the implementation).

-Path metadata may also be incomplete.
-ASes are not required to provide or regularly update the data.

-Users of path metadata must keep in mind that the data is mostly not verifiable but depends on the diligence and trustworthiness of the link owners.
-However, once disseminated by a link owner, the path metadata is authenticated and cannot be changed by other parties.

-Due to the inherent unreliability, users should implement checks to verify that a link holds up to the promised capabilities.
+This is especially relevant for congestion control algorithms, see {{concon}}, but can also be useful for retransmission ({{retransmission}}).

 ## Explicit Path Selection

-Based on path metadata ({{metadata-benefit}}) and algorithmic analysis ({{disjointness}}), an endpoint can explicitly select paths or avoid paths.
+Based on path metadata and algorithmic analysis ({{disjointness}}), an endpoint can explicitly select paths or avoid paths.
 This allows avoiding or abandoning paths for more paths with more suitable properties.

-# QUIC-specific advantages?

-Describe why we are writing this document for QUIC and especially for QUIC-MP. **TODO**

-# API Considerations {#apicon}

-Concrete API design depends on many factors, such as the programming language, intended use or simply personal preference.
-We therefore suggest only features, not concrete API designs.

-## Initialization

-When a QUIC(-MP) socket is created, it can be useful (depending on the programming language) to allow injection of custom modules:

-- Custom UDP underlay (for injecting a PAN, such as SCION).
-- Custom DNS resolver (if the library resolves URLs)
-- Custom congestion control and RTT estimation algorithms
-- Custom Packet scheduling algorithm
-- PAN exclusive: path selection algorithms.
-This differs from scheduling algorithms by determining which paths should be allowed at all and which should be held as backup paths.
-  Path selection algorithms should have access to `initial_max_path_id` ({{Section 2.1 of QUIC-MP}}) and MAX_PATH_ID frames ({{Section 4.6 of QUIC-MP}} in order to know when, and how many, paths can be created.
-Path selection must exclude paths that are too long to guarantee 1200 bytes MTU for QUIC packets.
-The algorithm also needs to know about PATH_AVAILABLE and PATH_BACKUP, see
-{{Section 3.3 of QUIC-MP}}, as well as PATH_ABANDON {{Section 3.4 of QUIC-MP}}. **TODO** Should we also consider probing frames here ({
-{Section 3.1.2 of QUIC-MP}}).?

-Many available implementations already allow injecting most of these modules.

-## Network Address and Network Path

-Generally, it can be useful if any API of a QUIC-MP library uses not only IP/port for addressing local/remote peers, but uses a network address (IP + port + other identifiers, such as AS number) and a network path.

-Note that a "network path" is different from {{QUIC-MP}} path ID.
-There is usually a 1:1 mapping from network path to path ID, but the network path may change while the path ID remains the same.

-For example:
-- During path migration (**TODO** ref), a path ID may be (loosely) associated with multiple network paths.
-- A PAN library may have paths that can expire and that can be renewed automatically.
-However, this should usually result in an identical path (except for the expiration date).

-### Recommendation {#recommendation-path-switching}

-PAN libraries should, as default when used with QUIC, not automatically switch paths, except when renewing expired paths with otherwise identical paths.

-The PAN library may have a configuration option to automatically switch paths, potentially after probing, but this should happen only when explicitly configured and when the overlay libraries can detect or otherwise tolerate paths changes.

-QUIC(-MP) libraries should consider the possibility that paths may change.
-Typical algorithms for congestion control etc can tolerate this.
-Potential implications of skipping path validation need to be considered.

-See also:
-- resetting algorithms (**TODO** refs)
-- path validation considerations (**TODO** refs)
+Notably, for SCION, it is expected that path selection may be performed by a user, or by a configuration file.

-## General API
+## MTU {#mtu}

-The API of a QUIC-MP implementation that works with PAN should:

-- Expose Path ID
-- Expose API for custom congestion control algorithms
-- Expose callback for QUIC-MP path abandon (REFERENCE!!!)
-- Expose API for name resolution (only if the library does that), not useful if API works with IP/port only.
-- Expose API for usage profile.
-Applications will have very different requirements on a multipath API, see {{categories}}.
-  A comprehensive API should therefore allow for mostly automatic selection of Path Selection and Congestion Control algorithms.
+The MTU may be used for calculating the available payload size.
+SCION inserts an additional header ({{Section 2 of SCION-DP}}) into every packet.
+The header size depends on the IP family (e.g., IP4 vs IPv6 addresses) and on the "length" of the path, i.e., the number of ASes that are traversed.
+This must be taken into account when calculating the available payload size.

+MTU detection is discussed in {{mtu-con}}.

 # QUIC Implementation Considerations {#impcon}

-**TODO READ:**
-See also "Implementation Considerations" in {{Section 5 of QUIC-MP}}.
+This section provides guidance for implementors of SCION libraries and QUIC-MP libraries.

-Recommendations are summarized in {{recommendations}}
+Recommendations are summarized in {{recommendations}}.

 ## Automatic Path Changes - Initial Handshake